Chapter 40:

 “I won’t let you.
 I can’t let you.
 You need to come your senses.”

-The rain attracted to Zenobia’s open palm.
+The rain pulled into Zenobia’s open palm.
 It swirled into an ever-larger orb that glowed the same shade as her eye, “Senses?
 Senses?
 I’m in my element!
 I’ve already come to my senses.
 I know what we are.
 You always were a bit slow, but you’ll recognize it soon enough.
 I’m going to give us our happy ending.
 I’m going to save this world and get us home- even if we can never be friends again.
 I’ll still fix it all, even for you.
 Because I’ve always had to fix everything myself.”

 “Do you think dragons know how to play dodge ball?”